ikikika/learning/natoursapi/readme.md

 - `?fields=name,duration,difficulty,price`
 - use `-` to exclude, eg `?fields=-name,-duration` will return results without `name` and `duration`
 - replace comma with space to be passed into query

+- `select: false` can be set from schema to permanently remove from all queries